Learn why it is important to monitor pressure, level and temperature in our homes.

 Pressure monitoring is vital for water pipe distribution system.
 Basically pressure is the paramter that allows us to get instant knowlege of the current condition of the system.

-- For the pipes that come towards the building the maximum possible pressure is 16 bar (1.6 MPa)
+- pipes that come towards the building the maximum possible pressure is 16 bar (1.6 MPa)

-- For the internal heating system the maximum pressure is 6 bar (0.6 MPa).
+- internal heating system the maximum pressure is 6 bar (0.6 MPa).

-- For the water pipe network inside the building the maximum possible pressure is 10 bar or (0.1 MPa).
+- water pipe network inside the building the maximum possible pressure is 10 bar or (0.1 MPa).

-- Finally on the top of the building the minimum pressure value shoud be 1.5 bar or 0.15 MPa
+- on top of the building the minimum pressure value shoud be 1.5 bar or 0.15 MPa

 If the pressure is too high that might trigger an accident and the system might soon get a leak.
 Than the pressure will drop so we go to the second interesting event.